Sennheiser IE 100 Pro Frequency Response

 Is 18 kHz Enough for High-Frequency Reproduction?

-While 18 kHz is slightly below the full range of human hearing (20 kHz), it is sufficient for most listening scenarios.
-The IE 100 Pro’s high-frequency performance is still detailed and clear, making it suitable for most music genres and professional applications.
+While 18 kHz is a little below the human hearing range (20 kHz), it is adequate for most listening situations.
+The IE 100 Pro’s high-frequency response is still detailed and clear, suitable for most genres of music and professional applications.

-Equalization (EQ) can be used to adjust the frequency response to better suit personal preferences.
-While EQ can enhance certain frequencies, it may not fully compensate for inherent limitations in frequency response range.
+Equalization (EQ) can alter the frequency response to suit personal tastes.
+Although the equalizer can raise certain frequencies, it cannot compensate in full for limitations arising from the frequency response range.

 Ear Tip Replacement

-To maintain optimal frequency response and comfort, ensure that the ear tips are clean and in good condition.
-Replace worn or damaged ear tips to maintain a proper seal and effective noise isolation.
+For perfect frequency response and comfort, ensure that the ear tips are kept clean.
+Replace worn-out or damaged eartips to maintain the seal and good noise isolation.

 Cable Care